 Our city centre properties including everything from one bed apartments for your very own personal space to five bed penthouse flats that take in the spectacular views over Newcastle.

-Three of our prime locations within the city centre include: Rialto, Waterloo House and Oxford House
+Three of our prime locations within the city centre include: Rialto and Waterloo House.

 The Ouseburn and neighbouring Shieldfield areas are becoming increasingly well known for their great atmosphere as a hub of culture and creativity.